git-town/git-town/website/src/preferences/hosting-platform.md

 automatically figure out the code hosting platform by looking at the URL of the `origin` remote.
-In cases where that's not successful, for example when using private instances of code hosting platforms, you can tell Git Town which code hosting platform you use via the _code-hosting-platform_ preference.
+In cases where that's not successful, for example when using private instances of code hosting platforms, you can tell Git Town which code hosting platform you use via the _hosting-platform_ preference.
 To set it, run

 ```
-git config [--global] git-town.code-hosting-platform <name>
+git config [--global] git-town.hosting-platform <name>
 ```

 The optional `--global` flag applies this setting to all Git repositories on